maboiteaspam/showusage/README.md

 # showusage

-Show `Usage` section of a globally installed node module `README` file.
+Show pretty printed `Usage` section of a globally installed node module `README` file.

 ## Installation
 Run the following commands to download and install the application: